OpenWaterFoundation/cdss-app-statemod-web/README.md

 The following explains how to get started with StateMod Web tools.

 1. **Clone this repository**.
 The folder structure described above is recommended.
 2. **Clone InfoMapper repository**.
-Run the `build-util/git-clone-all.sh` script to clone.
+Run the `build-util/git-clone-prod.sh` script to clone.
 	1. In the `owf-app-info-mapper-ng/info-mapper` folder, run `npm install`.
-Do not run `npm audit fix`.
+	2. Do not run `npm audit fix`.
 3. **Install software if not already installed**.
 The following software are neeeded to run all workflow steps.
 	* Note:  StateMod software will automatically be downloaded by the workflow process.
 	* [TSTool](http://opencdss.state.co.us/tstool/) - download the latest development release
 	* [GeoProcessor](http://software.openwaterfoundation.org/geoprocessor/) - download the latest development release
-		+ QGIS - download version compatible with GeoProcessor, as noted on the above web page
+		+ QGIS - download version compatible with GeoProcessor, as noted in the above GeoProcessor installation instructions
 	* [StateDMI](http://opencdss.state.co.us/statedmi/) - download the latest development release
 4. **Run the workflow below to process data:**
-	* Run the workflow steps (see below) for the `colorado/2015` dataset
+	* Run the workflow steps (see below) for the `colorado/2015` dataset.
-	* Run the `web/copy-to-info-mapper.sh` script and copy files to the InfoMapper assets.
+	* Run the `web/copy-to-info-mapper.sh` script and copy files to the InfoMapper application files.
+	This step is needed to ensure separation of InfoMapper repository files from this repository's files.
 5. **Run InfoMapper**:
 	* In the `owf-app-info-mapper-ng/info-mapper` folder, run `ng serve --open`.
 	* View the website in a local browser as [http://localhost:4200/](http://localhost:4200/).

 ## Workflow Summary ##

-The following summarizes main workflow steps.
+The following summarizes main workflow steps that need to be run in the `workflow/` folders.
-Currently the web publishing tool (this repository) must be cloned from GitHub and the workflow run within the repository files.
+Currently the web publishing tool (this repository) must be cloned from GitHub and the workflow run within the repository working files.

+The workflow files are specific to a dataset, for example `webroot/datasets/colorado/cm2015/workflow/` and can be duplicated similarly for each basin and dataset version.

 ### Download Datasets ###

-The `workflow/01-download-dataset` folder for each dataset contains a TSTool command file that downloads the basin's StateCU and StateMod datasets, and the StateMod software executable that is compatible with the dataset.
+The `workflow/01-download-dataset` folder for each dataset contains a TSTool command file that automates download of the following, for the dataset:

+* StateCU CDSS dataset - saved to `StateCU` folder
+* StateMod CDSS dataset - saved to `StateMod` folder
+* StateMod software executable that is compatible with the dataset - saved to `bin` folder

 The resulting folders and files are ignored from the Git repository since they are dynamic.

-Some datasets require manual steps, as indicated by comments in the TSTool command file.
+Some datasets require manual steps, as indicated by comments in the TSTool command file (for example North Platte WinZip installer cannot be run on the command line).
 These steps may be fully automated in the future and are indicated in [repository issues](https://github.com/OpenWaterFoundation/cdss-app-statemod-web/issues).